ErwinHaasnoot/qrteparser-webservice/README.md

 you're most likely interested in hosting using the local python parser, or hosting your own webserver.
 However, for completeness sake, the webservice we offer can be found here: https://example.com

+## Warning

+Currently, the parser has only been tested for Python2.7.
+It may or may not work for Python3.
+You can check which version of Python you're running by doing

+    $ python -v

 ## Installing Python